 In our sample use case, several CoSort data manipulation jobs will create target files that get written into a certain directory.
 We will configure Splunk Universal Forwarder to dynamically sense and send all new or changed files in that folder into Splunk.

-You might compare this method to the Voracity add-on for Splunk, which also effects seamless data flows into Splunk from the results of script-driven jobs like CoSort.
-That add-on method is more job-centric and less automatic; a new script must be specified and run for each joint operation to happen.
+You might compare this method to the Voracity Data Munging and Masking App for Splunk or the older Voracity add-on for Splunk, which both also effect seamless data flows into Splunk from the results of script-driven jobs like CoSort.
+The app / add-on method is more job-centric and less automatic; a new script must be specified and run for each joint operation to happen.